-• Establishment of a Business Services Committee, comprised of Board members who represent the leading industries and employers in the regional economy and potential emerging sectors that have significant potential to contribute to job growth in the regional economy if investments were made for training and educational programs, as well as business executives who are not formally members of the Board but, nonetheless, represent the kinds of employers described above.
+- Consolidation of the responsibilities of the Executive Committee and the Finance & Performance Committee into a single Executive Committee comprised of seven members: Board Chair and Co-chair, the chairperson of each standing committee, and a sufficient number of additional Board members elected at large by the Board to ensure that the committee has seven members. - Establishment of a Business Services Committee, as required by CUIC §14200(c)(9)(C), comprised of Board members who represent the leading industries and employers in the regional economy and potential emerging sectors that have significant potential to contribute to job growth in the regional economy if investments were made for training and educational programs, as well as business executives who are not formally members of the Board but, nonetheless, represent the kinds of employers described above.
 The Chair shall appoint Board members to the Committee and the Executive Committee shall elect Committee members who are not on the Board.
 The Committee shall replace the Private Employers Business Council Committee.

-o In keeping with California Unemployment Insurance Code §14200(c)(9)(C), the Committee will develop and make recommendations for the Board's business service plan to increase employer involvement in the activities of the local workforce development board.
+EXECUTIVE COMMITTEE Subject: By-Laws Amendments October 18, 2019 o In keeping with CUIC §14200(c)(9)(C), the Committee will develop and make recommendations for the Board's business service plan to increase employer involvement in the activities of the local workforce development board.